asaokamei/wscore.repository/README.md

 =================

 Yet-Another ORM for PHP based on (probably) a Repository Pattern; entities and Repositories are represented by different classes.
-It is focused on providing a sufficient functionalities for command (Create, Update, Delete) operations.
+It functionality is focused for command (Create, Update, Delete) operations.

-Other than being able to read, create, update, delete, and relate entities, it
+Other than being able to read, create, update, delete, and relate entities, `WScore/Repository` has following features.

+* Use **different classes for DAO and Entity layer**.
+  You can use your own DAO object to implement some special requirements if necessary.
-* works well with composite primary keys,
+* Work with **composite primary keys**.
-* ready to customize entity as well as data-access layer,
-* yet, might work without much configuration.
+* Yet, it is easy to use.

-On the other hand, it
+On the other hand, it does not have followings.

-* does not provide eager loading (instead, use `Assembly` object),
+* Does not have eager loading nor solution for N+1 problem.
-* accesses database on operations (like Active Record pattern).
+  Instead, use `Assembly` object or other libraries.
+* No caching like `Unit of Work` that flushes out entities all at once.
+Most of the operations results in accessesing database.
+* No complex SQL construction.

 Under development.
 Not ready for production.